 International students that do not meet English language or other academic requirements to enrol at UC, or those that want to prepare their study skills before starting university, can apply for one of the foundation studies programmes.

 Grade Point Average

-A system of recording academic achievement based on an average which is calculated by multiplying each grade’s value by the course’s weight to achieve a sum, which is then divided by the sum of the course weightings.
-At the University of Canterbury the value assigned to each grade is as follows:
+A Grade Point Average (or GPA) is the system of recording academic achievement, based on an average which is calculated by multiplying each grade’s value by the course’s weight (points) to achieve a sum, which is then divided by the sum of the course weightings.
+At UC the value assigned to each grade is as follows:

 A graduate is a person who has met the requirements for a degree and been awarded it.